scottdorman/scottdorman.github.io/_posts/2009/2009-11-05-sams-teach-yourself-visual-c-2010-in-24-hours.md

 Things are progressing nicely, if a bit slower than I'd prefer.
 I have the draft for the cover art, which looks really good.

-I'm also very pleased to announce my technical editors – Claudio Lasaala and Eric Lippert.
+I'm also very pleased to announce my technical editors: Claudio Lasaala and Eric Lippert.

 [Claudio](http://claudiolassala.spaces.live.com) is a Senior Developer at [EPS Software Corp](http://eps-software.com/).
 He has presented several lectures at Microsoft events such as PDC and various other Microsoft seminars, as well as several conferences and user groups across North America and Brazil.
 He is a multiple winner of the Microsoft MVP Award and also holds the MCSD for .NET certification.
 He has articles published on several magazines, such as MSDN Brazil Magazine, CoDe Magazine, UTMag, Developers Magazine, and FoxPro Advisor.